 BACKGROUND: It is hypothesized that inherent differences in movement strategies exist between control subjects and those with a history of lower back pain (LBP).
 Previous motion analysis studies focus primarily on tracking spinal movements, neglecting the connection between the lower limbs and spinal function.
 Lack of knowledge surrounding the functional implications of LBP may explain the diversity in success from general treatments currently offered to LBP patients.
 OBJECTIVE: This pilot study evaluated the response of healthy controls and individuals with a history of LBP (hLBP) to a postural disturbance.
 METHODS: Volunteers (n= 26) were asked to maintain standing balance in response to repeated balance disturbances delivered via a perturbation platform while both kinematic and electromyographic data were recorded from the trunk, pelvis, and lower limb.
 RESULTS: The healthy cohort utilized an upper body-focused strategy for balance control, with substantial activation of the external oblique muscles.
 The hLBP cohort implemented a lower limb-focused strategy, relying on activation of the semitendinosus and soleus muscles.
 No significant differences in joint range of motion were identified.
 CONCLUSIONS: These findings suggest that particular reactive movement patterns may indicate muscular deficits in subjects with hLBP.
 Identification of these deficits may aid in developing specific rehabilitation programs to prevent future LBP recurrence.

-Rane L, Ding Z, McGregor AH, et al., 2018, Deep Learning for Musculoskeletal Force Prediction., Ann Biomed Eng
+Rane L, Ding Z, McGregor AH, et al., Deep learning for musculoskeletal force prediction, Annals of Biomedical Engineering, ISSN: 0090-6964

 Musculoskeletal models permit the determination of internal forces acting during dynamic movement, which is clinically useful, but traditional methods may suffer from slowness and a need for extensive input data.
 Recently, there has been interest in the use of supervised learning to build approximate models for computationally demanding processes, with benefits in speed and flexibility.
 Here, we use a deep neural network to learn the mapping from movement space to muscle space.
 Trained on a set of kinematic, kinetic and electromyographic measurements from 156 subjects during gait, the network’s predictions of internal force magnitudes show good concordance with those derived by musculoskeletal modelling.
 In a separate set of experiments, training on data from the most widely known benchmarks of modelling performance, the international Grand Challenge competitions, generates predictions that better those of the winning submissions in four of the six competitions.
 Computational speedup facilitates incorporation into a lab-based system permitting real-time estimation of forces, and interrogation of the trained neural networks provides novel insights into population-level relationships between kinematic and kinetic factors.

-Cowell I, O'Sullivan P, O'Sullivan K, et al., 2018, Perceptions of physiotherapists towards the management of non-specific chronic low back pain from a biopsychosocial perspective: A qualitative study, MUSCULOSKELETAL SCIENCE AND PRACTICE, Vol: 38, Pages: 113-119, ISSN: 2468-7812
+Cowell I, O'Sullivan P, O'Sullivan K, et al., 2018, Perceptions of physiotherapists towards the management of non-specific chronic low back pain from a biopsychosocial perspective: a qualitative study, Musculoskeletal Science and Practice, Vol: 38, Pages: 113-119, ISSN: 2468-8630

-Wong JKL, McGregor AH, 2018, Spatiotemporal gait changes in healthy pregnant women and women with pelvic girdle pain: A systematic review., Journal of Back and Musculoskeletal Rehabilitation, ISSN: 1053-8127
+Wong JKL, McGregor AH, 2018, Spatiotemporal gait changes in healthy pregnant women and women with pelvic girdle pain: a systematic review, Journal of Back and Musculoskeletal Rehabilitation, Vol: 31, Pages: 821-838, ISSN: 1053-8127

 INTRODUCTION: Gait is affected in women with pelvic girdle pain (PGP), a musculoskeletal condition affecting 20% of pregnant women.
 Whilst there is evidence of spatiotemporal changes in gait during healthy pregnancy, less is known in relation to women with PGP.
 Appreciating gait characteristics during healthy pregnancy could inform our understanding of the role of gait in PGP.
 PURPOSE: The purpose of this review was to systematically analyse differences in the spatiotemporal parameters of gait in healthy pregnant women and those with PGP, and to make recommendations to improve research methods in investigating gait in PGP women.
 METHODS: The review was undertaken following the PRISMA guidelines.
 Three databases and pre-existing literature were electronically and manually searched.
 Study selection and data extraction were conducted by two reviewers.
 Quality assessment was performed using the NHLBI tool for Observational Cohort and Cross-sectional Studies.
 RESULTS: The search returned 2925 results.
 Fourteen studies were selected for data extraction.
 Twelve studies investigated gait in healthy pregnant women and two in PGP women.
 Studies employed either a cohort or cross-sectional design and used various methods to assess gait.
 Three, nine and two studies were high, medium and low in quality, respectively.
 Direct comparisons between studies were impeded due to incomparable gestational time-points investigated, in addition to variations in gait parameters and definitions used.
 CONCLUSION: Evidence from studies on healthy pregnant women could inform future research on PGP women, for which current evidence is scarce.
 We recommend the standardisation of critical factors to allow inter-study comparisons for a meta-analysis.